aneelm/CGIBack/README.md

 <img align="left" src="https://github.com/aneelm/images/blob/master/CGIInternship/backProjectStructure.png?raw=true">

-**Controllers/MoviesController.cs** handles http requests made to different urls and responds with the correct information.
+**Controllers/MoviesController.cs** handles http requests made to different urls, sends it forward to a service and then responds with the correct information.
 For example GET request to "Movies/Details/5" returns the movie with the id of 5, if it exists.

 **Data/CategoryList.cs" and "Data/MoviesList.cs"** currently just holds the information about movies and categories, since there is not an actual database attached.
+These are **Hardcoded** lists of movie objects and category objects

 **Dto/MovieDto.cs** is the "data transfer object" for Movie objects.

+**Models/Category.cs and Models/Movie.cs** Category.cs is the category object class, which holds a category Id and Name, Movie.cs is the movie object class, which holds movie Id, Title, ReleaseDate, CategoryIds, Rating, Description

+**Repositories/ICategoryRepository.cs and Repositories/IMovieRepository.cs** handle storing and sending objects to services.

+**Services/ICategoryService.cs and Services/IMovieService.cs** handle filtering, searching, mapping etc. of objects gotten from a repository and send them forward to the controller class.

+**Program.cs and Startup.cs** handle starting up the backend service and configuring everything correctly.